axibase/atsd/sql/sql-console.md

 ### Execute

-Perform the query in the **Query** window, the database returns results in a table below the controls.
+Perform the query in the **Query** window to view results in a tabular format below the controls.

 ### Cancel

-Interrupt a long-running query.
+Interrupt a running query.
 The database may take several seconds to gracefully stop a query.

 ### Export